Helps get things moving.

 Stop taking Metamucil (Psyllium) and call your doctor right away if you have nausea, vomiting, pain or bulging in your belly that doesn't go away, have rectal bleeding, and no bowel movement after taking.
 These may be symptoms of a bowel blockage (bowel obstruction) which is serious.

-Tips from pharmacists and people taking Metamucil (Psyllium)Final section.
+Common concerns from people taking Metamucil (Psyllium)Final section.
 Do you want to return to drug navigation?